branislavphp/articles/README.md

 # articles

-Examlpe project built with CodeIgniter and Bootstrap on XAMPP.
+Example project built with CodeIgniter and Bootstrap on XAMPP.

 # blog